google/koladata/docs/koda_v1_api_reference.md

 dimensions are unchanged.
 The last two dimensions corresponds to the groups and the items within the groups.

-Values of the data slice are the indices of the objects within the parent dimension. `kde.take(x, kde.group_by_indices(x))` would group the objects in `x` by their values.
+Values of the DataSlice are the indices of the items within the parent dimension. `kde.take(x, kde.group_by_indices(x))` would group the items in `x` by their values.

 Groups are ordered by the appearance of the first object in the group.